zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Chris:  Of course.
 If the baby is biologically mine , I want to take responsibility for it.
 I wanted to start a family with my ex: get marr ied and have children – the whole shebang.
 So if the baby is mine, I’ll provide  child support, no question.
 I might even fight for custody.

 Karla:  Really?
 That’s astounding.
 Most guys would be hoping that the baby isn’t theirs.
-What did your ex-girlfriend say when you to ld her?
+What did your ex-girlfriend say when you told her?

 Chris:  She thought I would be outraged or somethin g.
 Instead, she was the one who was left stunned.